m-lab/prometheus-support/README.md

     kubectl delete configmap blackbox-config

-## SNMP Exporter
+## Static outbound IP pinning

-The SNMP exporter allows probes of SNMP endpoints, mostly switches.
-However, the switches whitelist SNMP access by IP, so we need to do some special setup.
+There are currently two services running in the cluster which require that all outbound requests come from a static source IP: reboot-api and script-exporter.
+The reboot-api needs a static outbound IP address because it may need to reboot a node via the iDRAC and a firewall rule on the switch prevents access to the DRACs, except from a few permitted IPs.
+The script-exporter needs a static outbound IP because one of the things it does is to run e2e NDT tests, and we need a predetermined source IP address so that internal, e2e testing can be easily removed from the data we publish.

 We're going to create a two-node pool, make sure only services that need static outbound IPs run on it, and then use a service called [kubeIP](https://github.com/doitintl/kubeip) to assign static IPs to its nodes.

-## Create pool
+### Create pool

-Create a two-node pool with a specific label (to make sure snmp-exporter can be selected onto it) and taint (to make sure other services are not run on it):
+Create a two-node pool with a specific label (to make sure that any necessary pods can be selected onto it) and taint (to make sure other services are not run on it):

 ```
 gcloud container node-pools create static-outbound-ip \